Demonstration of Exponential Quantum Speedup with Constant-Depth Compiled Circuits for Simon's Problem: Statistical comparison of the poly and polylog models

-As a heuristic summary of the five primary model-comparison diagnostics (adjusted $R^2$, $R^2$, AIC, AICc, and BIC), \cref{tab:count-stat} favors the polylog model on Boston (full) across $w = 11, 12, \dots, 20$, with $w_c$ defined as discussed in the main text.
-On Boston (restricted), it also favors the polylog model across $w=4,5,\dots,20$.
-On Miami (full), the same summary favors the poly model across $w = 10, 11, \dots, 16$.
-On Miami (restricted), it favors the polylog model for $w=3,4,\dots,11$, then transitions to the poly model for $w=12,13,\dots,16$.
+As a heuristic summary of the five primary model-comparison diagnostics (adjusted $R^2$, $R^2$, AIC, AICc, and BIC), \cref{tab:count-stat} favors the polylog model on Boston for unrestricted endpoint fits across $n_{\rm end}=11,12,\dots,20$, with $n_{\rm end,c}$ defined as discussed in the main text.
+On Boston restricted-HW fits, it also favors the polylog model across $w=4,5,\dots,20$.
+On Miami unrestricted endpoint fits, the same summary favors the poly model across $n_{\rm end}=10,11,\dots,16$.
+On Miami restricted-HW fits, it favors the polylog model for $w=3,4,\dots,11$, then transitions to the poly model for $w=12,13,\dots,16$.

 \cref{fig:grid-plot} provides the $\NTS_Q$ data along with the polylog and poly model fits for Hamming weights $w=2,\dots,16$ on both Boston and Miami.